Overview

 Even at extreme zoom levels, gradients remain clean and band-free—a common failure point in other fractal tools.

-4. Deterministic Bookmarks for Perfect Reproducibility
+5. Deterministic, Mode-Aware Bookmarks for Perfect Reproducibility

 This guarantees: